 Germany, which is suggestive by the incorporation of a Germanic crest within an

 of their arms.
 However, the Darlington branch hold to the Dutch origin.
 The truth has yet

 to be established.

-Some members of the Pease family dispersed from Great Baddow in the late 1400's or shortly thereafter.
+Some members of the Pease family dispersed from nearby Great Baddow in the late 1400's or shortly thereafter.
 A few it is believed, remained behind, whilst others moved onward to America.
-One branch moved northwards to Yorkshire, where they settled at Sykehouse near Fishlake, a few miles South-east of Pontefract.
+One branch from Great Stambridge, moved northwards to Yorkshire, where they settled at Sykehouse near Fishlake, a few miles South-east of Pontefract.
 For some two hundred years they remained within that district, with some members of the family returning South to establish themselves in Woolwich (London) and others moving to the neighbouring Great Preston area and also to Felkirk and Shafton, some 5miles north-east of Barnsley.
 Others moved to Darlington in County Durham.
 The Sykehouse and Fishlake Peases, having embraced the Quaker philosophy as espoused by George Fox, became firm adherents to the Society of Friends, which owing to its requirement that members married within the Society, became linked to many other well established Quaker families over many generations.